 - reducing red tape and reduced waste.

-These savings are to be ensured by a carrot-and-stick approach: in 2016 NHS England directed that the NHS in England will be divided into 44 new ‘local health systems’ or ‘footprints’ and that each will produce a ‘Sustainability and Transformation Plan‘ (STP).
+Efficiency savings are to be ensured by a carrot-and-stick approach: in 2016 NHS England directed that the NHS in England will be divided into 44 new ‘local health systems’ or ‘footprints’ and that each will produce a ‘Sustainability and Transformation Plan‘ (STP).
 Each footprint will show in its STP how it will transform the way it plans and delivers health and care services in line with the FYFV.
 But most importantly, each ‘footprint’ is expected to show how it will cut expenditure and stay within budget through, for example,

 - moderating ‘demand’ (reducing patients’ use of services),